the-tcpdump-group/libpcap/doc/README.haiku.md

 # Compiling and using libpcap on Haiku

 Haiku R1/beta4 and earlier versions do not support packet capture on the loopback interface.
-In the master branch this works since hrev57585 and is expected to work in R1/beta5 when it becomes available.
+Using this version of libpcap, loopback capture works since Haiku revision hrev57585 and is expected to work in Haiku R1/beta5 when the latter becomes available.
 Packet timestamping and filtering always occur in userland.
 Wireless monitor mode is not supported.
 The "any" pseudo-interface is not supported.
 [**pcap_set_buffer_size**](https://www.tcpdump.org/manpages/pcap_set_buffer_size.3pcap.html)(3PCAP)
 has no effect.
 [**pcap_setdirection**](https://www.tcpdump.org/manpages/pcap_setdirection.3pcap.html)(3PCAP)